MrBuddyCasino/ESP32_MP3_Decoder/README.md

-ESP32 MP3 decoder
+ESP32 Web Radio
 =======================
 This is a simple web radio streamer.
-It connects to a web radio station via wifi, decodes the MP3 stream and outputs the audio data to an I2S codec or to an attached speaker.
+It connects to a web radio station via wifi, decodes the stream and plays the sound via I2S codec or to a speaker directly connected to the DAC pins.

+Supported formats:

+* MP3
+* AAC (Beta)

+## Origin

-This project is a port of Sprite\_TM's awesome MP3 web radio project for the ESP8266: https://github.com/espressif/ESP8266_MP3_DECODER
+This project is based on Sprite\_TM's awesome MP3 web radio project for the ESP8266: https://github.com/espressif/ESP8266_MP3_DECODER

-## What Changed

-The SPI RAM is not needed anymore, the ESP32 has enough memory by itself.
-We can also use the built-in 8Bit DAC instead of the external I2S codec.

 ## Required Software